vossstef/VIC20Nano/README.md

 Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis
 Source code can be synthesized, fitted and programmed with GOWIN IDE Windows or Linux.<br>
-Alternatively use the command line build script gw_sh.exe build_tn20k.tcl<br>
+Alternatively use the command line build script gw_sh.exe build_tn20k.tcl or build_tp25k.tcl<br>
 ## Pin mapping
 see pin configuration in .cst configuration file
 ## HW circuit considerations